-It’s a shame that you won’t find a ready made low-carb, sugar-free version of this sweet Easter treat anywhere.
-So, here’s an relatively easy keto and gluten-free recipe to fix this problem!
+It’s a shame that you won’t find a low-carb or gluten-free version of this sweet Easter treat in stores.
+So, here’s a healthy recipe to fix this problem!

-Pea protein powder is the greatest for baking, as it doesn’t dry up the baked goods as much as, say, whey.
+Pea protein powder is my favorite for baking, as it doesn’t dry up the baked goods as much as, say, whey.
 Still, for a sweet and fluffy bread, going all in in pea protein is really a no-go, so I used almond flour as the backbone of this keto Easter bread.

-Eggs and butter – this is a super rich sweet bread, so it takes eggs and some butter.
+Eggs and butter: this is a super rich sweet bread, so it takes eggs and some butter.
 I use grass-fed, unsalted butter for the best flavor and nutritional content.
 As the butter is melted in the microwave, there’s no need to first bring it to room temperature.
-But it’s essential that the eggs are not cold, because they will be added directly to the yeast and we don’t want to bring the yeast temperature down.
+But it’s essential that the eggs are, or they will bring down the yeast mix temperature.
 Leave the eggs outside the fridge for a few hours before using, longer if your home environment is cooler.

-Psyllium husk and xanthan gum – in the absence of gluten, these ingredients give the sweet keto bread the right texture, by helping the dough come together and trapping the air inside.
+Psyllium husk and xanthan gum: in the absence of gluten, these ingredients give elasticity to the dough and make the sweet keto bread fluffy by helping trapping the air inside.

-Active dry yeast mixture – To start the yeast, and give it fuel for growth, we make a mix of warm water, inulin and sour cream (or plain yogurt).
-Inulin can be difficult to find, but it’s no problem if you want to swap it for honey or even regular sugar.
-The yeast will consume the sugars and produce the gas that will make the sweet bread grow, so no extra carbs are left in the bread.
-Sweeteners cannot be used here.
+Active dry yeast mixture: A mix of warm water, inulin and sour cream (or plain yogurt) helps start the yeast, and give it fuel for growth.
+Inulin can be difficult to find, but the Easter bread will still be keto if you swap it for honey or even regular sugar.
+The yeast will consume the sugars and produce the gas that will make the sweet bread grow, and there will be nearly no carbs left.
+Sweeteners cannot be substituted.

-Flavors – vanilla, lemon zest, and almond essence are essential.
-I like also adding rose water and orange essence, for an delicious flowery aroma.
-If you can find, you can use just Fiori di Sicilia instead.
-Fiori di Sicilia is an Italian specialty citrusy and flowery flavored essence that takes sweet breads and cakes to a whole new level.
-Fiori di Sicilia varies in strength by brand and some are really potent, in which case you’ll need to adjust quantity to not let it overwhelm the whole recipe.
+Flavors: vanilla, lemon zest, and almond essence form the base.
+For the delicious flowery aroma, add a mix of rose water and orange essence, or just some drops of Fiori di Sicilia.
+This is an Italian specialty citrusy and flowery flavored essence that takes sweet breads and cakes to a whole new level.
+Fiori di Sicilia varies in strength by brand and some are really potent, in which case you’ll need to adjust quantity to not overwhelm the recipe.

 If you want to make sugar-free versions of candied orange peels, and/or dried cranberries yourself:

-- Candied orange peels are more difficult to find sugar-free, so I made this recipe from Lisa and used allulose for the syrup.
+- Candied orange peels are more difficult to find sugar-free, so I made this recipe from Lisa but used allulose for the syrup.

 Start a few hours early, by removing the eggs from the fridge.
 It’s imperative to have them at room temperature, so that they don’t bring the yeast temperature down, which ruins their party and makes the dough rise slow down.

 Mix hot water with the inulin, honey or sugar in a medium bowl.
-Add the sour cream or yogurt and ginger, and test the temperature of the mixture.
-It should be just warm (not hot or cold).
-Hot water can kill the yeast, and cool water slows it down.
-Add the yeast, mix slightly (1), and keep it covered in a warm place away from draft.
+Add the sour cream or yogurt and ginger, and before adding the yeast (1) make sure the mixture is just warm (not hot or cold).
+Hot water can kill the yeast, and cool water slows it down. keep it covered in a warm place away from draft.

 Give it about 10 minutes, and come back to it after preparing the next steps.
 You should find that the mixture is bubbly and at least doubled in size (2). f it hasn’t, something went wrong with the yeast.
 Discard the mixture and try again.